Holi 2025 Travel Guide - India's Festival of Colors

 On this day, the locals play traditional Indian music during their 'color battle.'
 People celebrate by hugging each other, dancing, and shouting "Happy Holi."
 Adults and children, men and women, take to the streets and put colored powder on each other's foreheads to show their blessings.
 Others simply take the powder and spray themselves from head to toe.
 Wherever the powder goes, it is an incredible and colorful world.
 Naughty children even mix the color powder with water and shoot everyone they meet with a water polo ball or water pistol.

-Holi is celebrated all over India, but you can experience different festival cultures in different cities.
-Usually, the older the city, the more festival atmosphere it has.
+Holi 2025 is celebrated all across India, and you can experience unique festival cultures in different cities.
+For foreign travelers looking to dive into the Holi festivities, Odynovo recommends the following top spots:

 Delhi